 One of the most prominent obstacles to the introduction of whistleblowing in companies is the negative perception by managers.
 Whistleblowing is perceived less as an improvement tool and more as telling on someone.
 Culture plays a role in this perception.
 For example, in the US, employees are three times more likely to report than in Europe.
 Also, the United Kingdom has the highest reporting rates in Europe.

-Additionally, managers often believe that there is no need for a reporting system as they have an open company culture that nurtures whistleblowing.
+Additionally, managers often believe that there is no need for a reporting system for whistleblowers as they have an open company culture that nurtures whistleblowing.
 However, the data paints a different picture.
 A survey by the consulting company EY found that 56 % of those who witnessed misconduct in the company did not report it.
 However, 73 % of these people reported that they would consider reporting to an external party, such as a lawyer.

 Managers also often believe that personalities play a role in whistleblowing.
 However, research suggests that there is no such thing as a whistleblowing personality profile — there is no significant difference between genders, age groups, nor between introverts or extroverts.